 Rae’s flow has always been water and, unlike some of his later work, he’s full of energy and sounds hungry as ever on Immobilarity, but he is largely undercut by the production.
 His lyrics here are better than ever, but the rest of the product (beats, hooks, subject matter, guests) doesn’t come close to matching him, the story of so many great lyricists who put out average albums.
 There are a couple of good songs, one that verges on being great, and an entire album full of mediocre ones.

 This was not Only Built 4 Cuban Linx… Pt.
 II (that wouldn’t come for another decade).
 This barely felt like a Wu project.
-There is not a single track produced by any of the Wu-Elements (RZA, 4th Disciple, Tru Master, Mathematics) and it is first Wu-Tang album not to feature the logo (unless you believe that if you flip the cover upside down, Rae’s body forms the outline of the logo).
+There is not a single track produced by any of the Wu-Elements (RZA, 4th Disciple, Tru Master, Mathematics) and it is first Wu-Tang album not to feature the logo (unless you believe that Rae’s body is the logo on the cover).

 It’s admirable that Raewon was so focused on not competing with his classic debut that he chose to go in a different direction entirely.